ErpNetDocs/tech/modules/logistics/inventory/inventory-control/transfer.md

 Here, you can find how many quantities of the products are selected for **transfer** as opposed to being **available** in total.

 For example, out of 20pcs, only 10 may need to be transferred.
-This will be reflected in the transfer order document.
+This will be reflected in the transfer order.

 ![Transfer](pictures/inv_con_transfer_transfer.png)